A Life in Music

 Jessye Norman was deeply committed to service, education, and cultural advocacy.
 Her voluntary and philanthropic engagements reflected her belief that the arts play a vital role in civic life and personal development.

-- Board Member, New York Public Library
+- The New York Public Library

 Through these roles, she championed literacy, education, youth development, and access to the arts.